Venkate0/Unity-ObjectPool-Demo/README.md

 A small, complete top-down shooter built to demonstrate **production-quality object pooling** in Unity — a generic, pre-warmed, hard-capped `ObjectPool<T>` with live statistics, driven by a wave-based enemy demo scene.

-Built with C# and Unity 2022.3 LTS (works on any 2021.3+ editor — Unity will offer to upgrade the project on open).

 ---

 ## What This Demonstrates